AusterweilLab/MPBNP/README.md

 OpenCL drivers are usually pre-installed on all Apple computers.

 > **Important!** The current Intel driver on Mac OSX contains a bug in calculating ``lgamma``, which is used in MPBNP's Chinese Restaurant Process sampler.
 Please avoid using the sampler on Intel HD Graphics iGPUs until a fix is released.
 Unfortunately, we do not know when this fix will be released on Mac OSX.

+> Also, Apple CPUs do not allow more than one work-item per work-group to be used.
+What this means is that it won't take advantage of all of the speed ups that are included in this software package (and will not run until we check for Apple CPU and set the code accordingly -- see issues.)

 #### Python 2.7 ####